Our pick for earning interest: Quontic Bank Money Market

 Money market accounts are savings accounts with high minimums while money market funds are mutual fund investments with no guarantee of return.
-Compare these banking and investment tools by learning what features separate money market accounts from money market funds.
+Here are the key differences:

 |Money market account||Money market fund|